oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 - Create a user group and add the user account to the group
 - Create an IAM policy for the user group
 - Provision an Autonomous Transaction Processing database
+- Run a SQL script using Oracle Database Actions to load sample data into your database

 ### Prerequisites